Some interesting articles about Steadicams

 back muscles?

 Answer: Not specifically.
-People expect you as a Steadicam operator
+People expect you as a Steadicam operator to

-to be a foot taller and a foot wider than I am, which is one of the myths;
+be a foot taller and a foot wider than I am, which is one of the myths;

-above all you've got to be fit and have stamina more than anything else.
+above all you've got to be fit and have stamina more than anything

-and hill walking.
+cycling and hill walking.

 Question: Do you find that resting up against a tree or a pole